CarlQLange/cslib/readme.md

 # cslib

+*(this is an except from a dev journal I wrote for college - apologies that it's a little bit low on information and high on fluff)*

 `cslib` is a small utilities library that I wrote when I began using coffeescript.
 Most of it is just sugar, like the `after` and `every` functions, which are just wrappers for `setTimeout` and `setInterval`, switching the order of the arguments.
 There are a couple of other functions that I've found really handy, especially `once`.

 `once` is this great little function to prevent dealing with a big eventing architecture.
 One of javascript's biggest flaws, and one that people love to whinge about, is the way that you need callbacks for basically everything.
 This is a nice little shim to prevent that (even though it's pretty much the exact opposite of best practices.)